 If you were raised is a religious family or even if your weren’t, you have probably heard of the seven deadly sins.
-These transgressions: wrath, greed, sloth, pride, lust, envy and gluttony are human weaknesses that can lead to other sins and a path straight to the netherworld.
+These transgressions: wrath, greed, sloth, pride, lust, envy and gluttony are human weaknesses that can lead to large losses in the markets.

 In the trading world, these same seven deadly sins apply.
 These “behaviors,” just like in life, lead to poor trading outcomes.
 Therefore, to be a better trader, you must recognize these “moral transgressions” and learn how to overcome them.